 Red – White – Black

-This color combination doesn’t have a very clear theme, expect that it apparently includes the colors with best removal spells and therefore its cards reflect that.
+This color combination doesn’t have a very clear theme, except that it apparently includes the colors with the best removal spells and therefore its cards reflect that.
 Sure, Ruinous Ultimatum might be hard to cast, but once you do, you just win the game on the spot.

 Snapdax, Apex of the Hunt is also insanely good.
 As with all the Apex creatures, you should keep in mind that you don’t actually need all three colors to put it into your deck.
 You can easily play Snapdax in white-black or white-red deck.
-You’ll only get to mutate it but that’s all that matters with those, since you get their effect immidiatelly.
+You’ll only get to mutate it, but that’s all that matters with those, since you get their effect immediately.

 White – Black – Green